jcondor98/perseest/README.md

-singular | Transforms a pg response in a single entity instance multiple | Transforms a pg response in an array containing multiple entities boolean | Returns `true` if some operation was performed, `false` otherwise
+singular | Transforms a pg response in a single entity instance multiple | Transforms a pg response in an array containing multiple entities boolean | Returns `true` if some operation was performed, `false` otherwise counter | Returns the number of rows involved in the query

 User-defined types can be implemented.
 Let's realize a type which makes a query return the of the columns having the same value for a